- Do you have a BEd degree in preschool teacher education?

 During the second half students work in groups on self-chosen topics and are guided through developing a research plan or development projects using the theories presented before mid-semester.

-Face-to-face learningDistance learningPrerequisitesAttendance required in classKME109FResearch on early childhood educationMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse DescriptionThe main focus of the course is on early childhood education and research within the field.
+Face-to-face learningDistance learningPrerequisitesAttendance required in classKME109FResearch on early childhood educationMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse DescriptionThe primary focus of the course is on early childhood education and research within the field.
 Various topics and controversial issues will be discussed.
-Special emphasis will be placed on different views on children and childhood, cooperation between playschool and primary school, teachers’ pedagogical beliefs and cooperation between school and family.
+Special emphasis will be placed on different views of children and childhood, cooperation between the playschool and the primary school, teachers' pedagogical beliefs, and collaboration between the school and the family.

 Face-to-face learningDistance learningPrerequisitesAttendance required in class- Spring 2